Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/OtherManuals.rst

 Other Manuals
 -------------
-This section include individual and more detailed manuals for some of the models used UMEP.
+This section include individual and more detailed manuals for some of the models used in UMEP.

 .. toctree::